evan-brass/js-min/README.md

   * Always prefer using the platform instead of creating a new one.  *Cough *cough - I hate VDOM - cough cough.
 * Respect the end user's computing and memory resources while providing a good developer experience
   * Use zero cost abstractions and make a system that - though it might not do it at first (might need transpilation or more complex coding) - utilizes the functionality in the browser like the pre-fetch family of meta tags or service worker or CSP or anything else.
 Everything should be designed in a way that would fit well with the existing APIs.

-The current tests can be found here: [https://evan-brass.github.io/js-min/test.html] The code that produces those examples can be found here: [https://github.com/evan-brass/js-min/blob/master/test.html]

 ### Things I think you should note about the framework:
 1. Notice how the templating works: